 Varieties to know: Red: Crljenak Kaštelanski or Tribidrag (Zinfandel), Plavac Mali, Babic, / White: Grasevina, Vugava

-Fun Fact: Hvar offers a wide variety of local delicacies, like Gregada and Rozada.
-Not only are they fun to say, but their even more enjoyable to eat.
+Fun Fact: Hvar offers a wide variety of local delicacies, like Gregada (Croatian fish and potato stew) and Rozada (a custard pudding, named for and aromatised by rose liqueur).
+Not only are they fun to say, but they’re even more enjoyable to eat.”